TimeToogo/elliotswebsite.com/_stuff/pixelator.md

 general misconception that this was an attempt at [steganography][3] (of which I had not heard of until that point) and general negativity about the encoded pictures being just noise.
 In response I set about introducing the capability of encoding data in actual pictures and four days later this functionality was released.
-In retrospect I am very glad to have been persuaded into building this feature and the resulting website now offering both steganography (the art of hiding data) and cryptography (the art of securing data).
+In retrospect I am very glad to have been persuaded into building this feature and the resulting service now offers both steganography (the art of hiding data) and cryptography (the art of securing data) through encoding data in pictures.

 [Visit pixelator.io](https://pixelator.io)